pmphill1/MySampleAssignmentSimple/README.md

 10. To view your program on the web, click on *Settings*.
 Scroll down, and you'll find the link to your website.
 ![Image 9](/images/SampleAssignmentSimple9.PNG)

-18. Submit the URL of your finished assignment to the dropbox in school loop
+18. Submit the URL of your finished assignment to Schoology